emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 None of these questions have universal answers, nor are they the only questions to ask before starting data acquisition.
-But knowing the what, when, and how of *your* use of the data will bring you close to a reliable roadmap on how to handle data from acquisition through publication and archival.
+But knowing the what, when, and how of your use of the data will bring you close to a reliable roadmap on how to handle data from acquisition through publication and archival.

-# Rule 3: Keep raw data raw {-}
+# Rule 3: Keep Raw Data Raw {-}

-Since analytical and data processing procedures improve or otherwise change over time, having access to the 'raw' (unprocessed) data can facilitate future re-analysis and analytical reproducibility.
+Since analytical and data processing procedures improve or otherwise change over time, having access to the "raw" (unprocessed) data can facilitate future re-analysis and analytical reproducibility.
 As processing algorithms improve and computational power increases, new analyses will be enabled that were not possible at the time of the